Alabama Substance Abuse Youth Summit (SAYS)

 Alabama SAYS logo

-More than 350 state and local government agency representatives, law enforcement officers, healthcare and social workers, educators, court officials, and professional service providers attended the annual conference.
+The 2024 Alabama Substance Abuse Youth Summit (SAYS) drew a record crowd of more than 370 state and local government agency representatives, law enforcement officers, healthcare and social workers, educators, court officials, child advocates and professional service at the fourth annual conference.

-The Alabama SAYS mission is to have decision-makers and service providers in the same room at the same time, listening to the same information, forging partnerships, and developing strategies that will better protect Alabama’s youth.
+The mission of Alabama SAYS is to have decision-makers and service providers in the same room at the same time, listening to the same information, in order to forge partnerships, and develop strategies that will better protect Alabama’s youth.
 The SAYS conference is free of charge, provides lunch and offers Continuing Education Units (CEUs) and Continuing Legal Education Units (CLEs) to attendees.
-All you have to do is register.

 The Alabama Substance Abuse Youth Summit is made possible by a grant from the National Alcohol Beverage Control Association.